-The treatment room was located on the second floor of the premises.
-There was a staircase with stair lifts to the first floor only and no lift for patients to use.
+The operating room was located on the first floor of the premises.
+There was a staircase but no lift for patients to use.
 Staff told us they would not be able to provide surgical procedures for patients who could not climb the stairs although there was no written policy regarding this.

-The provider did not demonstrate an understanding of the importance of risk assessments for the environment and equipment in relation to stairs at this location.
-We found the provider had failed to carry out a risk assessment for use of the stair lifts to the first floor and the staircase to the second floor.
-When questioned, staff told us this had been mentioned during their registration visit when the clinic first opened and at the previous inspection in February 2020.
-However, they did not identify this as a concern and therefore had not taken any action.
-We found, there was insufficient planning to mitigate risks to patients and patients could be exposed to the risk of harm.
+The provider did not demonstrate an understanding of the importance of risk assessments for the environment and equipment in relation to the new patient recovery chair, storage of equipment in the patient recovery room, stairs, or the new emergency exit at this location.
+We found there was insufficient planning to mitigate risks to patients and patients could be exposed to the risk of harm.